sbenhaim/cyclops/README.md

 # Shhh

-Implementation of TidalCycles / Strudel, but taking advantage of Clojure's lisp syntax and collection manipulation capabilities.
+Tidal / Strudel but in Clojure + Overtone.

 # Terminology